vuongptnguyen/Whiteblock_User_Guide/docs/overview.rst

   - NEM
   - Monero

-Note
+.. note:: Do you have a client of your own that you would like Whiteblock to support,

-Have a client of your own?
-If you would like Whiteblock to provde support for your client, please contact us at hello@whiteblock.io.
+          please contact the team via email at `hello@whiteblock.io` or join one of our community channels.